spotlightpa/poor-richard/content/news/2020-03-12-SPLGUARDIAN12.md

 +++
-arc-id = "KRDBPHGHURFFXPPQLMFRKT34TE"
-internal-id = "SPLGUARDIAN12"
-internal-budget = ""
 image = "external/j9vfhvc42exk9ex703f7tq5tbc.jpeg"
-image-description = "After Pennsylvania identified widespread problems with its guardianship system, the Supreme Court established an office to oversee the implementation of 130 recommendations." image-credit = "PennLive file photo (custom credit) / THE PATRIOT-NEWS" published = 2020-03-12T09:00:00Z slug = "pennsylvania-supreme-court-guardianship-seniors" authors = ["Sara Simon"] byline = "" title = "Protections for vulnerable Pa. seniors lag, reforms to guardianship system ‘stuck’ " subtitle = "" description = "Experts say that critical changes needed to better protect vulnerable seniors lack funding, are incomplete, or are stuck in limbo in the state legislature." blurb = "Experts say that critical changes needed to better protect vulnerable seniors lack funding, are incomplete, or are stuck in limbo in the state legislature." kicker = "Courts" linktitle = "" suppress-featured = false
+image-description = "After Pennsylvania identified widespread problems with its guardianship system, the Supreme Court established an office to oversee the implementation of 130 recommendations." authors = ["Sara Simon"] byline = "" title = "Protections for vulnerable Pa. seniors lag, reforms to guardianship system ‘stuck’ " description = "Experts say that critical changes needed to better protect vulnerable seniors lack funding, are incomplete, or are stuck in limbo in the state legislature." blurb = "Experts say that critical changes needed to better protect vulnerable seniors lack funding, are incomplete, or are stuck in limbo in the state legislature." kicker = "Courts" linktitle = "" suppress-featured = false internal-id = "SPLGUARDIAN12" image-credit = "PennLive file photo / THE PATRIOT-NEWS" published = 2020-03-12T09:00:00.000Z slug = "pennsylvania-supreme-court-guardianship-seniors" internal-budget = "" arc-id = "KRDBPHGHURFFXPPQLMFRKT34TE" subtitle = ""
 +++

 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with the Pittsburgh Post-Gazette and PennLive/Patriot-News. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free weekly newsletter</i></a><i>.</i>